A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Glauber Gravitational SCET

-The total Lagrangian is written as \beq {\cal L}= {\cal L}_n+{\cal L}_{\bar n}+{\cal L}_s+ {\cal L_G}. \eeq where ${\cal L}_n+{\cal L}_{\bar n}+{\cal L}_s$ correspond to the Lagrangian for soft and collinear modes while ${\cal L_G}$ accounts for the factorization violating interactions, i.e they connect modes in different sectors, that take place due to Glauber exchange.
-The theory has three distinct gauge symmetries (diffeomorphism invariances), collinear, anti-collinear and soft, and one can build the action from gauge invariant operator building blocks, the details of which can be found in the appendix.
-It is because the leading order action can be factored in this way that is it relatively simple to write down factorization theorems when the Glauber mode is included, as it is the only mode which has the ability to connect various sectors through operators.
-Here we are only interested in bosons scattering so the collinear partons will be labelled $\phi$ and $h$ for the scalar and graviton respectively.
+The total Lagrangian is written as \beq {\cal L}= {\cal L}_n+{\cal L}_{\bar n}+{\cal L}_s+ {\cal L_G}. \eeq where ${\cal L}_n+{\cal L}_{\bar n}+{\cal L}_s$ correspond to the Lagrangian for soft and collinear modes while ${\cal L_G}$ accounts for the factorization violating interactions, i.e Glauber contribution which connects modes in different sectors.
+The theory has three distinct gauge symmetries (diffeomorphism invariances), collinear, anti-collinear and soft.
+The actions for the purely collinear and soft fields are simply the full theory actions \footnote{We will not be including soft scalars in our theory as they will not play a role for what we will be intertested in.}.
+The challenge is to build $ {\cal L_G}$ which is invariant under all three gauge symmetries constructed from gauge invariant operator building blocks, the details of which can be found in the appendix.
+It is because the leading order action can be factored in this way \eqref{eq:Onsnb} that is it relatively simple to write down factorization theorems when the Glauber mode is included, as it is the only mode which has the ability to connect various sectors.
 Glauber exchanges will generate the following set of non-local (in the transverse plane) gauge invariant operators

+${\cP_\perp^2}$ is the transverse derivative operator in coordinate space, or the ``label operator in momentum space.
 On the left-hand side the subscripts indicate that these operators involve three sectors $\{n,s,\bar{n}\}$, while the first and second superscript determine whether we take a (scalar) quark or graviton operator in the $n$-collinear or $\bar{n}$-collinear sectors.
 There are other operators involving only two rapidity sectors (soft and (anti)collinear) that are discussed in the appendix.